Jostrange/liri-node-app/README.md

 node liri.js movie-this <'name of movie'>
 node liri.js do-what-it says

-How does it work?
+#  How does it work?

-Enter the commands below to learn more about your favorite media.
+### Enter the commands below to learn more about your favorite media.

-enter "movie-this" as a command and you will have the following information returned:
+### Enter "movie-this" as a command and you will have the following information returned:

    * Title of the movie.
    * Year the movie came out.